gofred-io/gofred/README.md

 gofred lets you write UI in pure Go and run it in the browser via WebAssembly, with a small set of primitives for layout, components, routing, and events.

+> **🚀 Getting Started?** Use the [gofred-cli](https://github.com/gofred-io/gofred-cli) to quickly create and run gofred applications with hot reload development server.

 ---

 #### Table of contents